Elizabeth Hurley, 54, Sizzles In Sheer Pink Lace Dress For Breast Cancer Awareness

 “Been with you all those years plus.
 Evelyn Lauder will always be missed.”

 On her timeline, Linter posted a picture of Hurley in a different hot pink lace dress, which was sleeveless with a pink pussy bow.
-Linter revealed that the pale pink lips in her photos of Hurley came courtesy of Mac Cosmetics.
+She revealed that the pale pink lips in her photos of Hurley came courtesy of Mac Cosmetics.
 Linter noted that the actress’s look echoed the timeless looks of former first lady Jackie Kennedy.

-The Inquisitr recently reported that Hurley took to Instagram yesterday to share the statistics of breast cancer for women throughout the world and kick off the 2019 pink ribbon campaign.
-The actress noted that the company will donate $25 up to $250,000 for every public timeline post that features a pink ribbon and the hashtags #TimeToEndBreastCancer and #ELCdonates.
+The Inquisitr recently reported that Hurley took to Instagram yesterday to share the statistics of breast cancer for women throughout the world and to kick off the 2019 pink ribbon campaign.
+The actress noted that the company will donate between $25 and $250,000 for every public timeline post that features a pink ribbon and the hashtags #TimeToEndBreastCancer and #ELCdonates.